• Skip to primary navigation

 Mephitis mephitis

-– John Muir in My First Summer in the Sierra, published in 1911
+– John Muir in Our National Parks, published in 1901

 Pamela Parker Caird